excelxl/Bot/README.md

 Create a folder with the id of the post you want to include the images in Copy your images inside that folder with the id name, maximum 4 images per post

+Hashtag file: insert hashtags you want to search and scan posts with, one hastag per line